 Roth Family Orchard

-You'll find five cherry varieties here over the November/December cherry season, including the dark, firm and flavour-packed Black Star in early December, and the red to mahogany Simone from the second week of December.
-At the time of writing the orchard is open for school holiday fruit picking on Friday, Saturday, Sunday and Monday mornings from 7:30 am – 1pm.
+Pick your own juicy sweet cherries at this fun family farm or drop by to buy them freshly picked, packed and chilled.
+You'll find five cherry varieties here during cherry season, including the dark, firm and flavour-packed Black Star in early December, and the red to mahogany Simone from the second week of December.
+The cherry orchard for pick-your-own cherries most mornings in season late November and early December - when cherries are ripe.

 Address: 108 Eurunderee Lane, Mudgee

-Website: Visit Roth Family Orchard on Facebook for season updates and more info
+Website: Visit Roth Family Orchard or find them on Facebook for season updates.

 Stockman's Ridge Orchard